SanjoSolutions/a-star/README.md

 See a demo at http://www.briangrinstead.com/files/astar/

-This is a fork of [bgrins/javascript-astar](https://github.com/bgrins/javascript-astar) which uses modern JavaScript.
+This is a improved and modernized fork of [bgrins/javascript-astar](https://github.com/bgrins/javascript-astar).

 ## How to use